four members of the Scott Center staff sit on outside porch, smiling

 Everyone is welcome!

-We can’t wait to meet you and hope you can come to our Fall 2022 Orientation events; see below for a complete list.
+We look forward to meeting you and hope you can come to some of our Feb 2024 Orientation events; see below for a complete list.
 Click here to see a walking map to our home at 46 South St.

 If we can help make this semester a smooth transition and these years a successful and fulfilling part of your life’s journey, please do not hesitate to let us know.
 Please give us a call at (802) 443-5626.

-We look forward to meeting you and being a part of your life at Middlebury College.
+We look forward to being a part of your life at Middlebury College.

 Peace and Blessings,